TritonDataCenter/rfd/rfd/0048/README.md

 where the endpoint in question has to be doubly stated by the administrator: first in the action name, and then in the resource to be role-tagged.

-While this adoption of the Manta model in Triton was certainly expedient at the time, it has not enjoyed very much success.
-This seems to be due it being considered difficult to use and poorly documented.
-Little material was ever written or supplied to users to explain how to use the RBAC model with Triton, and the APIs used to control it were not very discoverable.
-There is no way, for example, to list all of the available verbs, or discover what the correct resource URL to use for a particular Triton object should be, making the writing of effective policy quite challenging indeed.
+While this adoption of the Manta model in Triton was expedient from a development perspective, it has not enjoyed broad adoption by users.
+The facility is generally seen as difficult to use and little documentation was ever produced to dispel that perception.
+The APIs used to interact with RBAC in Triton were not very discoverable: there is no way to list all of the available verbs, or to discover the correct resource URL to use in policy for a particular Triton object.
+The writing of effective policy under these conditions is extremely difficult.

 ## Triton Authentication